Welded sculpture: History

+Welded sculptures have a relatively short history, dating back only to the 20th century.
+Before the development of current welding technology, sculptures made from metal were either cast or forged, and welding was primarily used in the construction industry.

+The first welded sculptures were credited to the Russian artist Vladimir Tatlin, who created his first piece of art in 1913.
+Tatlin was an important figure in the Russian Constructivist movement, which influenced the use of industrial materials in forms they had not yet been used in, mainly art.

+In the 1920s and 1930s, more artists followed this path and the experimenting and artistic work of metalworking came to light.
+Some of the earliest founders in this practice included Julio Gonzalez, and Alexander Calder.
+Gonzalez was credited and noticed for his welded sculptures that were not only expressive in an abstract manner but functional as well.
+Calder’s pieces are among some of the most famous examples of welded sculptures, as they often hang from ceilings or trees.
+They were mobile structures that responded to air currents, moving in mesmerizing ways that were intriguing to the human eye.

-The Catalan artist Julio González is credited as one of the earliest developers of welded sculpture.
+The Catalan artist Julio González is credited as one of the most well known developers of welded sculpture.
 González came from a line of metalsmith workers; his grandfather was a goldsmith in Galicia, who established in the Catalan capital in the early 19th century.
 González's father, Concordio González, owned a workshop and as a young boy, González learned from him the techniques of gold, silver, and iron metalwork.
 He is associated with the Spanish circle of artists of Montmartre, including Pablo Gargallo, Juan Gris and Max Jacob.
 In 1918, he developed an interest in the artistic possibilities of welding, after learning the technique whilst working in the Renault Factory at Boulogne-Billancourt.
 This technique would subsequently become his principal contribution to sculpture, though during this period he also painted and —especially— created jewellery pieces.
 In 1920 he renewed his acquaintance with Pablo Picasso, for whom he later provided technical assistance in executing sculptures in iron, participating to Picasso's researches on analytic cubism.
 He also forged the infrastructures of Constantin Brâncuși's plasters.
 In the winter of 1927-28, he showed Picasso how to use oxy-fuel welding and cutting.
 When their friendship re-established itself, Picasso and González collaborated on a piece called Woman in the Garden between 1928-1930.
 From October 1928 till 1932, both men worked together.
 Influenced by Picasso, the fifty-year-old González changed his style, exchanging bronze for iron, and volumes for lines.
 González began to formalize a new visual language in sculpture that would change the course of his career.